nabilashraf/all-the-cities-mongodb/README.md

 # all-the-cities

-All the 138,398 cities of the world with a population of at least 1000 inhabitants, in a big JSON array.
+All the 138,398 cities of the world with a population of at least 1000 inhabitants, in a big JSON array that is ready to be imported in MongoDB for `geoSpatialSearch`.

 Derived from the [cities-with-1000](https://www.npmjs.com/package/cities-with-1000) npm package, which in turn came from [geonames.org data](http://download.geonames.org/export/dump/).